-(more neutrino per area per time, higher flux) In 1934, Fermi was developing nuclear fission, artificial radioactivity.
+(more neutrino per area per time, higher flux)

+In 1934, Fermi was developing nuclear fission, artificial radioactivity.
 He bombarded heavy elements with slow neutrons.

 Fermi's colleague Leo Szilard understood the military application of nuclear fission.

-Both Fermi and Szilard recruited Albert Einstein to write a letter to President Franklin D. Roosevelt to encourage him to fund their work.
+Both Fermi and Szilard recruited Albert Einstein to write a letter to President Franklin D. Roosevelt to encourage him to fund their Work.
 The Manhattan Project was put into action in 1942.
-The most brilliant physicists of the era working together constructed the first atomic bomb!

-Neutrinos - Leo Aliaga

-11/4/2017

 After World War II, scientists aim to extend the knowledge of frontier particle physics.